 METHODOLOGY: MoneyWise.com gathered U.S. Census data on 2016 lottery spending nationwide and in each state and determined the average annual spending per adult.
 Then, 2016 and 2017 S&P; 500 returns (with dividends reinvested) were used to calculate how the amounts spent on lotteries might have grown by the end of 2017 if the money had been invested in S&P; 500 index funds instead.

 About MoneyWise.com: MoneyWise.com was founded in 2017 to provide personal finance information, news and tools in a way that is clear, trustworthy, valuable and cool.
-With editorial offices in South Florida and administrative offices in Toronto, we give tips on how to save money, how to find the best bank accounts, how to choose a credit card, how to get the best mortgage rates and how to navigate many other money matters.
+With offices in Toronto, we give tips on how to save money, how to find the best bank accounts, how to choose a credit card, how to get the best mortgage rates and how to navigate many other money matters.
 We like to make the topics fun, but we're serious about our mission: to help consumers make smart financial decisions and get ahead.

 Contact: Doug Whiteman Editor-in-Chief